 It does not matter how many teeth you have lost; dental implants can replace them all from anywhere in the upper or lower jaw.

 Missing One Tooth

-Replacing a single missing tooth with an implant-retained dental crown helps to prevent the loss of bone tissue and reduces the risk that you will lose even more teeth.
+Replacing a single missing tooth with an implant and a dental crown helps to prevent the loss of bone tissue and reduces the risk that you will lose even more teeth.

 Missing Multiple Teeth

-A dental implant-retained bridge can replace several missing teeth, preventing those that remain from shifting around and restoring your ability to eat, speak, and smile with confidence.
+An implant-supported dental bridge can replace several missing teeth, preventing those that remain from shifting around and restoring your ability to eat, speak, and smile with confidence.

 Missing All Teeth

 An implant denture provides superior stability for a complete denture.
 This is especially important in cases of total tooth loss, as a traditional denture may not provide adequate security.
 It is not necessary to place an individual implant post for each missing tooth -- instead, the complete denture can be retained on fewer strategically placed posts.Learn More About Implant Dentures